Expansion Tile List

 );

-1. Using tileBuilder: This property allows you to customize the appearance of the tiles in the list.
+• Using separatorAlignment: This property allows you to specify the alignment of the separator against the space itemGapSize between the tiles in the list.

 var expansionTileList = ExpansionTileList(